 As an Amazon Associate, ThinkEV earns from qualifying purchases — at no extra cost to you.

-Here is the boring physics answer nobody streams about.
-Fastback rooflines, flush door handles, tapered tails, low noses, and rear-biased greenhouses are not styling signatures.
+Here is the boring engineering answer nobody makes a video about.
+Fastback rooflines, flush door handles, tapered tails, low noses, and rear-biased greenhouses are not styling signatures anyone owns.
 They are aerodynamic optima.
-Below a Cd of roughly 0.22, the wind tunnel starts telling every designer the same thing, and the range spreadsheet enforces the recommendation.
-An EV that fights its drag number pays for it in kilowatt-hours per hundred kilometres, which shows up on the window sticker.
+Below a drag coefficient of roughly 0.22, the wind tunnel starts telling every designer the same thing, and the range spreadsheet enforces the recommendation.
+An EV that fights its drag number pays for it in kilowatt-hours per hundred kilometres, and that shows up on the window sticker where buyers actually feel it.

 Line up the Porsche Taycan, the Xiaomi SU7, the Tesla Model S, and the Mercedes EQS in profile and the outlines converge.
 They converge because they were all solving the same equation.
-Convergent evolution is what you get when four teams with different logos optimise against the same physics and the same regulatory range test.
-It is not, to be fair, a conspiracy of pens.
+That is convergent evolution, the same answer arrived at independently by teams with different logos, different budgets, and the same physics and the same regulatory range test.
+It is not a conspiracy of pens.
+Sharks and dolphins landed on the same body plan for the same reason, and nobody accuses the dolphin of tracing the shark.

 Gear worth having